Pseudo-Hermitian Topology of Multiband Non-Hermitian Systems: Discussion

 We have demonstrated that complex eigenenergies and non-orthogonal eigenstates in non-Hermitian systems manifest unique topological phenomena, in stark contrast to their Hermitian counterparts.
 We have also unveiled the role of pseudo-Hermitian lines in dictating the topology of non-Hermitian systems.
 We show that the PHL plays a prominent role in driving non-trivial state exchanges along a loop in the parameter space.
 In 2D lattice systems, the PHL can create non-trivial state exchanges without any EPs in the Brillouin zone.
 Also, the band structures can be represented by the classes of state exchange along non-contractible loops.
 The PHL can be stable owing to not only EPs but also the topology of the parameter space.
+We have discussed multiband structures in a photonic crystal with lossy materials as physical systems to implement state exchanges as well as PHLs.
 We expect this work to shed light on versatile applications and realizations of non-trivial, non-Hermitian systems without the need to consider exceptional points that generally require experimental fine-tuning.
-For instance, utilizing further-neighbor hopping and symmetry breaking perturbations, the fractional winding numbers of complex energies can be systematically realized in controllable experiments \cite{Wan21b, Pat22, Yu22b, Zha23b}.
+For instance, utilizing further-neighbor hopping and symmetry-breaking perturbations, the fractional winding numbers of complex energies can be systematically realized in controllable experiments \cite{Wan21b, Pat22, Yu22b, Zha23b}.

+Recently, we became aware of a related recent work of Ref~\cite{Leh24}.
+There, the authors show that the nodal spectral function is protected by the braiding properties of bands in a one-dimensional Brillouin zone, which is consistent with our result of stability of PHLs.
+Note that the pseudo-Hermitian point plays the same role in the homotopy classification once we select the one-dimensional loops in the two-dimensional systems.